 Any member of College, their families and guests, are welcome to attend any service in chapel, irrespective of their beliefs.

-Honorary Assistant Bishop in the Diocese of Ely
+Bishop of Ramsbury in the Diocese of Salisbury

 Stephen Plant has been Dean and Chaplain at Trinity Hall since 2010.
 Before coming to the College he worked in local ministry in West London and in Hertfordshire, and taught theology in the Universities of Durham and Cambridge.